Mental Health First Aid Training

 Mental Health First Aid teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 This training gives you the skills you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to appropriate care.

-The MHFA Certification is comprised of two parts: a self-paced online module that must be completed before attending a live virtual session.
+The MHFA Certification is comprised of a 2-hour, self-paced online course, and 5.5-hour, in-person training.
 Participants must complete both components before earning their certification.
 Registrants will receive a link via email to join the virtual program.

 Mental Health First Aid teaches participants a five-step action plan, ALGEE, to support someone developing signs and symptoms of a mental illness or in an emotional crisis: